kkaun/video_multishare/README.md

 #### Regarding some generic sharing options on iOS:

 - Due to FB SDK complexity in the context of integration into any kind of iOS Framework (as a part of Flutter plugin), only FB Stories functionality is left for iOS.
-It's way easier to integrate FB SDK into the own app's ios/ structure, rather then not plugin/package.
+It's way easier to integrate FB SDK into the own app's ios/ structure, rather then into Flutter plugin/package.

-- As known, YouTube Shorts sharing was replaces by simple YT Video Upload flow, again due to iOS-related restrictions.
+- As known, YouTube Shorts sharing was replaced by simple YT Video Upload flow, again due to iOS-related restrictions.

 - Content descrption for some sharing methods (like Snapchat) can be additionally customized via VideoSharingDelegate.swift manual adjustment.